 Stadium Casino has a unique approach to the Pennsylvania market.
 Its strategy seems to be that the business will move forward despite the fact that it doesn’t actually have a casino built.

-The unbuilt Philadelphia-area casino was one of the eight casino licensees to apply for the triple pack of PA online casino licenses from the Pennsylvania Gaming Control Board (PGCB).
+The unbuilt Philadelphia-area casino was one of the eight casino licensees to apply for the triple pack of PA internet casino licenses from the Pennsylvania Gaming Control Board (PGCB).
 Even though its property has not opened for business, management paid $10 million for permits to offer online slots, online table games, and online poker.

 It is likely that the Stadium online casino will be powered by GAN.